Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Study Methodology

-We evaluated participants' experience with licensing by asking them if they had any training or education in software licensing, and if so, whether that training was formal (\eg college classes, degree, or certification) or informal (self-learning, employer-provided, \etc).
-As shown in \Cref{tab:training}, more than half of the respondents indicated that they had some kind of training (35, 60\%), although most reported that it was informal training (25, 43\%). \rev{We note that our goal was to investigate the perspectives of developers broadly: while licensing experts and compliance specialists can be expected to know more about licensing issues and may have different strategies for addressing them than an average developer, everyday developers are on the front lines of license compliance~\cite{wintersgill2024law}.
-Capturing their perspectives grants insight into how compliance is actually done (or not) by the people who encounter the need for it regularly.}
+We evaluated participants' \rev{background} with licensing by asking if they had any training or education in software licensing, and, if so, whether that training was formal (\eg college classes, degree, or certification) or informal (self-learning, employer-provided, \etc). \rev{Thirty-five (60\%) of our respondents reported that they had some kind of training.
+In total, 25 (43\%) reported informal training, 4 (6.9\%) reported formal training, 6 (10.3\%) reported both formal and informal training, and 23 (39.7\%) reported no licensing training.} \rev{Despite low reported amounts of formal licensing training, almost all of these developers, as we will show in~\Cref{sec:results}, have engaged in licensing tasks in some way.

+As our previous work indicates, developers are on the front lines of license compliance~\cite{wintersgill2024law}.
+This current work captures developers with a variety of backgrounds and experience levels to provide a realistic view at the current state of practice.}